oraikus/rem-take-home-se/README.md

 After that I figured I'd use what time I had left to write something quick and dirty in node.
 This led to not completing the majority of the take-home assignment, but hopefully gives enough of what I was going for in regard to the front-end, projected testing, and how I had the backend database relationships set up.

 As for new things I tried using for fun:
+- Sequelize
-- Sequelize (I hadn't used an ORM for Postgres and node until this project)
+    - I hadn't used an ORM for Postgres and node until this project, having written everything using `pg` and writing queries directly.
 - pm2 --> a process manager for node.js that I found on a blog

 ## What I'd Reccomend to Anyone Else